 I am a Senior Lecturer in Psychology in the Department of Life, Health and Chemical Sciences, Science Faculty.
 I am now a visiting academic in the School.

 I studied Psychology, Philosophy and Physiology at Oxford University, and completed a D.Phil. thesis on Visual Selective Attention in the Department of Experimental Psychology.

 I originally joined the Open University as a member of the Psychology Discipline, Faculty of Social Sciences, and moved to the Science Faculty in 2005.
 I am a chartered member and associate fellow of the British Psychological Society.

 In 2011 I became an OU student, studying for a B.A.
-(Hons) in Humanities and Romance Languages (Italian Spanish and French), graduating with a 1st in 2017.
+(Hons) in Humanities and Romance Languages (Italian, Spanish and French), graduating with a 1st in 2017.
 My studies fulfilled a long held ambition to study languages, provided invaluable insights into OU student experience, and memorable interludes, such as a week's residential school in Santiago de Compostela.
-My studies have also helped me to consolidate my interdisciplinary research interests.
+My studies have also helped me to consolidate the interdisciplinary aspect of my research interests.

 A key theme in my research is neurodiverse styles of cognition in autism.
 Two attributes of mind, self-awareness and imagination, have been a particular focus.
 My studies of poetry by autistic writers, funded by the British Academy, explored the capacity for self-awareness and imaginative self-expression in able autistic individuals.
 Another project explored one of the least understood characteristics of autism - the unusual, highly focused interests pursued by some autistic people.
 In a joint project with Dr. Rosa Hoekstra, now at Kings College London, we explored special interests in people with autism, devising quantitative scales to measure the high levels of commitment and motivation evoked by these special interests, and exploring the roles they play in the lives of autistic people.